Narazaka/ShaderValueIO/README.md

 1. Press "Add to VCC" on https://vpm.narazaka.net/ to add Narazaka's repository to VCC.
 2. Make sure that "Narazaka VPM Listing" is enabled in VCC -> Settings -> Packages -> Installed Repositories.
-3. Install "Check Missing Scripts" from your project's "Manage Project".
+3. Install "ShaderValueIO" from your project's "Manage Project".

 ## Usage